 In Toki Pona, all proper nouns external to the language are adjectives.
 This behavior of the language is on pages 37 to 39 of jan Sonja's Toki Pona: The Language of Good, where she gives examples of proper nouns transliterated into Toki Pona.
-In jan Misali's 12 Days of sona pi toki pona series, he gives the example of "jan Robert": here, the word "Robert" means "a thing named Robert".
+In jan Misali's 12 Days of sona pi toki pona series, they give the example of "jan Robert": here, the word "Robert" means "a thing named Robert".
 Since all proper nouns behave as adjectives in this way, they must follow a word that indicates what kind of thing they are.
 People are generally "jan [name]".
 Places are "ma [name]".
 Most curiously, languages are "toki [name]".
 I'll be focusing on the last of these.

 Here are some examples to get the point across: